 Mt.
-Pleasant will begin construction on its new science facilities and Multipurpose Performing Art facilities during the 2000-01 school year.
+Pleasant will begin construction on its new science facilities and athletic facilities during the 2000-01 school year.
 The Technology Center was completed in May, 1999.
 All classrooms will have computers and Internet access.
 All teachers will be doing attendance on-line as well as have an e-mail address to be used for communication.
-A new phone system with voice mail will also be added.
+A new phone system with voice mail has also been added.
 The Library will have a 30 station computer lab with the ability to do multimedia presentations created by students and staff.
-A CD Tower networked to these computers will allow students to access large volumes of information at their fingertips.
+A CD Tower networked to these computers allows students to access large volumes of information at their fingertips.
 Video, Laserdisc, DVD, and Digital cameras will be available for student and staff use.
+Mt.
+Pleasant will have additional technology added to the school each year.

 Mt.
-Pleasant High School has a faculty of 96 certificated teachers and 12 instructional aides, all of whom assist in providing direct instruction to our student population.
+Pleasant High School has a faculty of 110 certificated teachers and 12 instructional aides, all of whom assist in providing direct instruction to our student population.

 In support of this instructional program, Mt.
-Pleasant High School has a staff equivalent to 2.4 counselors, two student advisors, a home-school liaison, a librarian, a part-time (.6) student activities director, a career center technician, and a part-time health clerk.
+Pleasant High School has a staff equivalent to 4.0 counselors, two student advisors, a home-school liaison, a librarian, a full-time (1.0) student activities director, a career center technician, and a part-time health clerk.
 In cooperation with the district, we also have available to the students a psychologist and a speech therapist (both of whom are shared with other district schools).
 In addition, the Cardinal Success Center (CSC), a student assistance program, has a full-time social worker, student peer helpers and staff facilitated support groups.
-The counseling staff maintains communication with the home through regular newsletters, columns in the Principal's newsletters, and various parent nights, such as, incoming Ninth Grader Orientation Night, parent nights for each grade level, and a Financial Aid Night for Seniors.
+The counseling staff maintains communication with the home through regular newsletters, columns in the Principal's newsletters, and various parent nights, such as, incoming Ninth Grader Orientation Night, parent nights for each grade level, and a Financial Aid Night for seniors.
 In addition to these opportunities, appointments with any and all of these staff members are available upon request.

 Mt.
-Pleasant High School opened 35 years ago.
+Pleasant High School opened 36 years ago.
 Since our opening in 1965, the necessity to add classrooms, offices and special facilities to accommodate curricular changes and innovations and house special programs has placed tremendous pressure upon the available space.
-Fifteen portable classrooms have been opened adjacent to Martin Avenue with an additional eight coming in the spring of 2000.
-Given the fact that the school is over 35 years old, our custodial and gardening staff along with the district maintenance have done an outstanding job of keeping our campus and classrooms clean, neat and attractive.
+Twenty-three portable classrooms have been opened adjacent to Martin Avenue with an additional eight coming in the spring of 2000.
+Given the fact that the school is over 36 years old, our custodial and gardening staff along with the district maintenance have done an outstanding job of keeping our campus and classrooms clean, neat and attractive.

 A safe campus continues to be an ongoing goal of staff, students and parents.
 The Mt.
 Pleasant High School Safety Committee continues its efforts to implement the School Safety Plan.
-These efforts have also helped set direction for the school.
+This plan addresses all aspects of safety from violence prevention to earthquake preparedness.
+It has helped set direction for the school.
 Mt.
 Pleasant High School provides an environment in which the students can learn to the best of their abilities.
-Those students exhibiting unacceptable behavior are dealt with through parental conferences, detention, suspension and the possible expulsion.
+Those students exhibiting unacceptable behavior are dealt with through parental conferences, detention, suspension and possible expulsion.
 The school continues to make every effort to provide a safe and enriching environment in which all students and staff will feel comfortable and secure so productive learning may occur.